-Huddersfield Town v Stoke City
+Stoke earn deserved point at Huddersfield

 Post update

+Attempt blocked.
+Jacob Brown (Stoke City) left footed shot from outside the box is blocked.

+Jacob Brown (Stoke City) wins a free kick in the attacking half.

-Foul by Josh Koroma (Huddersfield Town).
+Foul by Duane Holmes (Huddersfield Town).

+Attempt blocked.
+Lewis O'Brien (Huddersfield Town) right footed shot from outside the box is blocked.

 Post update